Holiday drawing by John K

 Influences

-The man is less enthusiastic about Friz Freleng and Walt Disney, whose cartoons he considers to be too generic.
-Kricfalusi once named Disney a very conservative man who was ashamed of being a cartoonist.
-As a result Uncle Walt made all his cartoons more realistic and downplayed the cartooniness.
+To him, all these pioneers used impressive technical draftsmanship to create funny "cartoony" pictures.
+Kricfalusi feels that cartoons should concentrate on doing things which can't be duplicated in live-action.
+He prefers caricature, exaggeration, physically impossible gags and overall goofiness.
+In this regard, he also shows a soft spot for occasional "off-model" mistakes, so Kricfalusi has also expressed liking less technically elaborate animation like Terry Gilliam's 'Monty Python' cartoons and Gene Moss and Jim Thurman's 'Roger Ramjet' for their pure simple fun.
+He is less enthusiastic about Friz Freleng and Walt Disney, whose cartoons he considers to be too generic.
+Kricfalusi once named Disney a very conservative man who was ashamed of being a cartoonist, and as a result, Uncle Walt made all his cartoons more realistic and downplayed the cartooniness.
 Other studios copied this style and soon it spread to most of the industry.
-But Kricfalusi still considers all cartoons from the Golden Age of Animation to be miles ahead anything made today.
-To him even Freleng has his moments and he still respects Disney from a technical standpoint.
-Not only is the animation beautiful, dynamic and impressive, but Uncle Walt was also skilled in organizing his ideas in a hierarchical pattern to make everything read clearly.
-He also admires his talent for haunting moods and atmosphere, or as John put it: "No one could touch Disney for those kind of scenes, then or now."
+But Kricfalusi still considers all cartoons from the Golden Age of Animation to be miles ahead of anything made today and respects Freleng and Disney from a technical standpoint.
+Apart from the stellar graphic and dynamic style, Kricfalusi did praise Disney for organizing his ideas in a hierarchical pattern to make everything read clearly.
+He also admires his talent for haunting moods and atmosphere, or as John put it: "No one could touch Disney for those kinds of scenes, then or now."

 Comic page drawn anonymously by Kricfalusi during his Hanna-Barbera days, and published in Weirdo #9 (Winter 1983).

-At Hanna-Barbera, Kricfalusi once drew a one-page comic named 'Cave Nudes', starring The Flintstones.
-It featured the familiar running gag where the mail boy throws a stone newspaper at Fred, knocking him down.
-Here, however, Fred falls K.O. while the paper boy has sex with Wilma, much to her delight.
-Kricfalusi signed the work with a pseudonym, "Billy Bunting" and hung a copy on every wall of the studio's producer's wing as a way of rebellion.
-According to legend all copies were collected by his colleagues in less than an hour.
-The comic gained wider notability when it was published in Weirdo issue #9 (Winter 1983).
+In 1984, Kricfalusi was hired by Hanna-Barbera as a lay-out supervisor and designer.
+Feeling it was a dream come true, he said he would have been "perfectly happy to just draw their classic characters for the rest of his career."
+But unfortunately, just like at any other modern animation studio, he had to follow the company rules.
+Out of frustration, he and inker Bill Wray drew a one-page comic with The Flintstones, named 'Cave Nudes'.
+The page featured the familiar running gag where the mail boy throws a stone newspaper at Fred, knocking him down.
+Here, however, Fred is knocked out, while the paper boy has sex with Wilma, much to her delight.
+Kricfalusi signed the work with the pseudonym "Billy Bunting", and hung a copy on every wall of the studio's producers' wing as a way of rebellion.
+According to legend, all copies were collected by his colleagues in less than an hour.
+The comic gained wider notability when cartoonist Jeff John gave a copy to Peter Bagge, chief editor of the alternative comic magazine Weirdo, who published it in issue #9 (Winter 1983).

 Mighty Mouse: The New Adventures